slimgroup/Software.siahkoohi2019itl/README.md

 ## Citation

-If you find this siftware useful in your research, please cite:
+If you find this software useful in your research, please cite:

 ```bibtex
 @article{siahkoohi2019transfer,